zoobzio/capitan/README.md

 Type-safe event coordination for Go with zero dependencies.

-Emit events with typed fields, hook listeners, and let capitan handle the rest.
+Emit events with typed fields, hook listeners, and let capitan handle the rest with async processing and backpressure.

 ## The Power of Simplicity